PWM in Power Supply Design

 What is PWM

-Pulse Width Modulation (PWM), also known as pulse-duration modulation (PDM), is a technique for reducing the average power in an Alternating Current (AC) signal.
+Pulse width modulation (PWM), also known as pulse-duration modulation (PDM), is a technique for reducing the average power in an alternating current (AC) signal.
 PWM meaning is effectively chopping off parts of the waveform to reduce the average voltage without affecting the base frequency of the signal.
 Increasing the period when the voltage is 'off' reduces the average voltage, hence the power.

 Using PWM Output Control

 Switch-mode power supplies must implement a feedback control loop to maintain their output PWM voltage control with the required limits under changing load conditions—the output voltage of the power supply feeds back through an error amplifier to provide a control signal.
-The most common control method is the use of Pulse Width Modulation (PWM).
+The most common control method is the use of PWM.
 The pulse width of the AC signal at the power supply's input is adjusted to increase or reduce the electrical energy, which in turn translates to a change to the voltage at the output of the power supply.
 For example, increase the input pulse width and the output voltage rises, decrease the pulse width, and reduce the output PWM voltage control.
 This mechanism provides closed-loop feedback control of the output voltage.

 One issue to bear in mind is that a typical AC waveform tends to have benign rising and falling edges.
-The rising and falling edges can become more abrupt when PWM power supply control is applied, particularly with smaller duty cycles.
+The rising and falling edges can become more abrupt when PWM power supply control is applied, particularly with smaller duty cycle.
 Sudden voltage changes can generate transients, contributing to electromagnetic noise and causing large inrush currents within the PWM circuitry.
 Also, minor errors in the control circuitry can be amplified to significant output errors, potentially resulting in an unstable output voltage.
 A standard solution is to avoid abrupt on-off switching of the input waveform and instead limit the rate of change using a slope compensation technique.

 Design Considerations